connectrpc/conformance/web/README.md

 web crosstests
 ===============

-The `web` test suite uses Jasmine and Karma to test `connect-web` and `grpc-web` against gRPC and Connect servers.
+The `web` test suite uses Jasmine and Karma to test `connect-web` and `grpc-web` against Connect and gRPC servers.
 The test cases are at parity with [gRPC-web interop test cases][grpc-web-interop].

 ## Developers

-In order to have access to the private `@bufbuild/connect-web` package, ensure that you have a `.npmrc` in your `$HOME` that sets an access token to the private package in the `@bufbuild` scope.
+In order to have access to the private `@bufbuild/connect-web` package, you'll need to use an `NPM_TOKEN` before running `npm install`.

 To lint and format: